-The Circles® model centers on a “Circle Leader,” someone living at 150% or less of the federal poverty guideline, who wants to move out of poverty.
+The Circles® model centers on a Circle Leader, someone living at 150% or less of the federal poverty guideline, who wants to move out of poverty.
 Circle Leaders create an actionable life-plan and define their goals.
 They build financial, emotional and social resources through a required 12-week training curriculum.
 They are equipped for their journey by the provision of discipline, motivation, relationship building tools and the leadership skills they will need to be successful.
-A Circle ‘class’ starts with approximately 25 Circle Leaders.
+A Circle ‘class’ starts with up to 25 Circle Leaders.
 The entire coaching process lasts 18 to 24 months.
 The Circles model does not permit direct financial assistance to Circle Leaders.

 The “Circle” consists of volunteer Circle Allies and Resource Teams who support the Circle Leader for the duration of their involvement in the program.
 The volunteers’ primary aim is to expand the Circle Leader’s networks – helping them gain access to resources, navigate bureaucracies, and leverage social relationships and networks they might not otherwise have access to – whatever is needed to help them meet their life-plan and personal goals.
 This concept of bridging social capital is a foundational element in Circles’ theory of change.
 The primary program outcome is defined as a Circle Leader achieving an income 200% of the poverty level, which is considered the equivalent of a living wage.